 CI/CD Integration

-The Git plugin reads your repository history at build-time using local Git commands.
-Many CI/CD providers use “shallow clones” by default (fetching only the last commit), which will cause the plugin to only show the most recent change across all pages.
+The Git plugin reads your repository history at build time using local Git commands.
+Many CI/CD providers use “shallow clones” by default (fetching only the last commit).
+This causes the plugin to show only the most recent change across all pages.

-To ensure accurate timestamps and history, you must configure your CI environment to perform a full fetch.
+To ensure accurate timestamps and history, configure your CI environment to perform a full fetch.

 Add fetch-depth: 0 to your checkout step: